dmulyalin/ttp/docs/source/Groups/Functions.rst

 * ``key`` - name of key to check value for
 * ``value`` - value to check against

 This function checks if certain key in group results equal to value provided, returning True if so and False otherwise.
+Value can be compared as is, or can be a reference to variable from ``<vars>`` tag.

-**Example**
+**Example-1**

 Template::